 What is Bail?

-After an arrest, the defendant will appear before a judge, who will then decide the terms of the defendant’s bail order.
+After an arrest, the defendant will appear before a judge, who will decide the terms of the defendant’s bail order.
+In simple terms, bail is the decision about whether you remain in custody or are released in the community while you wait for your court hearing, and if so, on what conditions.

 In some cases, a defendant will need to show cause.
-Showing cause explains to the court why keeping you in jail is unjustified.
+Showing cause means explaining to the court why keeping you in jail is unjustified.

-Typically, you will need to show cause if you are involved in a serious offence such as:
+You will typically need to show cause if you are involved in a serious offence such as:

 - Violent offences